csvql/jcql/REPORT.md

 Declarative programming language designed to work with CSV files.
 The syntax is designed to be SQL-like, but with some differences:

+1. No overcomplicated schemas
+   - The whole file is treated as a list of rows consisting of strings and all the manipulations would return the table in the same simple csv format, ready to be written to a file
-### Top to bottom scope evaluation
+2. Top to bottom scope evaluation

-Unlike SQL, in JCQL you have to first import your files, then join, filter, and only then select the columns.
+   - Unlike SQL, in JCQL you have to first import your files, then join, filter, and only then select the columns.

-For example, the SQL in [Figure 1](#figure-1), would be written as the code in [Figure 2](#figure-2).
+   - For example, the SQL in [Figure 1](#figure-1), would be written as the code in [Figure 2](#figure-2).

-This allows for a much more linear evaluation structure that is (in our opinion) much easier to follow.
+   - This allows for a much more linear evaluation structure that is much easier to follow.
 Just like in most general purpose languages, an identifier only comes into scope for expression below its declaration.

+The word **Just** amplifies the simplicity of this langauge allowing it to be efficiently used for quick transofrmations of your csv input.

 ## Features